Optimizing multigrid reduction-in-time (MGRIT) and Parareal coarse-grid operators for linear advection: Coarse-grid operators based on a linear approximation of

 \begin{lemma} The solution of \eqref{eq:LSQ_1D_problem} is real valued. \end{lemma} \begin{proof} The normal equations of \eqref{eq:LSQ_1D_problem} are

-Since $R$ and $\tilde{\bm{\phi}}^m$ are real, $\bm{\psi}$ is real if the circulant matrix ${\cal A} := {\cal F}^* W {\cal F} = {\cal F}^* \diag(\bm{w}) {\cal F}$ is real.
+Since $R$ and $\tilde{\bm{\phi}}^m$ are real, $\bm{\psi}$ is real if the circulant matrix ${\cal A} := {\cal F}^* W_{\bm{\lambda}} {\cal F} = {\cal F}^* \diag(\bm{w}) {\cal F}$ is real.
 Letting $\tilde{\bm{a}}$ denote the 1st column of ${\cal A}$, then, because ${\cal A}$ is circulant, $\tilde{\bm{a}} = {\cal F}^* \bm{w}$; that is, $\tilde{\bm{a}}$ is the inverse DFT of $\bm{w}$.
 Appealing to properties of the inverse DFT, since $\bm{w}$ is real, $\tilde{\bm{a}}$ will be real if $\bm{w}$ has even symmetry, meaning that $w_{k} = w_{n_x-k}$.
 Using the explicit formula for the eigenvalues of circulant matrices, it is easy to verify that eigenvalues $\lambda_k$ of any real-valued circulant matrix $\Phi$ must satisfy $|\lambda_k|^2 = \lambda_k \lambda_{k}^* = \lambda_k \lambda_{-k} = \lambda_k \lambda_{n_x-k} = |\lambda_{n_x-k}|^2$.
 It follows that $\bm{w}$ is even since $w_k = w(|\lambda_k|) = w(|\lambda_{n_x-k}|) = w_{n_x - k}$ and, thus, ${\cal A}$ is real. \end{proof}

 In practice, the numerical solution of \eqref{eq:LSQ_1D_problem} is found to have some small imaginary components since ${\cal F}$ is complex and the problem is ill-conditioned.
 We simply truncate these components from the solution, as is justified by Lemma~\ref{lem:LSQ_1D_real_sol}.
-In some cases, the imaginary component can become large and simply truncating the imaginary components of such solutions has never been found to result in a good solver; see Table \ref{tab:LSQlin_ERK}.
-This is also observed for some other choices of the weight matrix, $W$, leading to particularly ill-conditioned matrices in \eqref{eq:LSQ_1D_problem}.
+In some cases, the imaginary component can become large and simply truncating them from the solution has never been found to result in a good solver; see Table \ref{tab:LSQlin_ERK}.
+This is also observed for some other choices of the weight matrix $W$ leading to particularly ill-conditioned matrices in \eqref{eq:LSQ_1D_problem}.
 In practice, if an imaginary component larger than $10^{-8}$ is detected, we flag the results and do not accept the resulting $\Psi$ as a coarse-grid operator.
 We note, however, that this does not happen for the sparsity patterns of $\Psi$ that we advocate in the following sections.